lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 information will be posted on this website or on the Discord server; D2L will be used *only* for grading.

+Note that this class is for Computer Science and Computer Engineering majors.
+If you are not one of those majors, you should take CSCI 109 instead of this course.

 ## Course Resources

 ### Textbook